omaryahir/tutorials/WEB-CERT-DNS.md

 1. Install:
     ```$ apt-get install certbot```
-2. Run this command:
+2. Run this command: (If you need the notification remove the last line)
     ```
     $ certbot certonly \
         -d mydomain.com \
         --noninteractive \
         --standalone \
         --agree-tos \
         --register-unsafely-without-email
     ```
-    If you need the notification remove the last line

 3. Usually the cert is going to be /etc/letsencrypt/live/domain